tdbianco/starter-hugo-academic/content/post/2021-07-20-anova-purpose-and-practise/index.en.md

 In the output, we have 3 estimates, just as before, 2 for the effects of treatment and test, plus their reciprocal interaction.

-The "stratum" (i.e., singular of "strata" - which is by the way a latin word!) indicates the level at which each of these estimates are re-calculared: at the level of each subject, and at the level of each within-subject factors (test and its interaction), that are repeated by subject:
+The stratum here indicates the level at which each of these estimates are calculated more than once: at the level of each subject, and at the level of each within-subject factor (test and its interaction):

 ```{r}
 knitr::kable(summ.tidy.rr.eff)